open-needs/open-needs.github.io/docs/open_needs_models.rst

 Domain configurations
 ---------------------
-**Open-Needs Domains** are a collection for need types, fields, checks and automatism, which are used to configure a project for one or multiple specific domains.
+**Open-Needs Domains** are a collection of need types, fields, checks and automatism, which are used to configure a project for one or multiple specific domains.

 With using domains a project gains the possibility to create and mange need objects for these domains.